Motorcycle suspension: Front suspension

 Some manufacturers (e.g. Greeves) used a version of the swinging arm for front suspension on their motocross designs.
 A single-sided version of the idea is also used in motor scooters such as the Vespa.

-The hub-center steering as developed by Ascanio Rodorigo, on a concept associated to Massimo Tamburini is a complex front swingarm alternative system that entails suspension and steering, as seen in projects such as Bimota Tesi and Vyrus motorcycles.
+The hub-center steering as developed by Ascanio Rodorigo, on a concept associated to Massimo Tamburini is a complex front swingarm alternative system that entails suspension and steering, as seen in projects such as the Bimota Tesi, and Vyrus motorcycles.

 Telescopic forks

 Scott produced a motorcycle with telescopic forks in 1908, and would continue to use them on some models until 1931.
 In 1935 BMW became the first manufacturer to produce a motorcycle with hydraulically damped telescopic forks, although the Danish Nimbus company had un-damped telescopic forks in production in 1934.
 Most motorcycles today use telescopic forks for the front suspension.
 The forks can most easily be understood as simply encased long coil springs with hydraulic damping of excess spring energy.
 They allow the front wheel to react to imperfections in the road while isolating the rest of the motorcycle from that motion.

 The top of the forks are connected to the motorcycle's frame in a triple tree clamp (known as a "yoke" in the UK), which allows the forks to be turned in order to steer the motorcycle.
 The bottom of the forks carries the front wheel's axle.

 On conventional telescopic forks, the lower portion or fork bodies ("fork sliders" in the UK), slide up and down the fork tubes ("fork stanchions" in the UK).
 The fork tubes must be mirror-smooth to seal the fork oil inside the fork.
 Some fork tubes, especially on early roadsters and off-road motorcycles, are enclosed in concertina plastic/rubber protective "gaiters".

 "Upside-down" (USD) forks, also known as inverted forks, are installed inverted compared with conventional telescopic forks.
 The slider bodies are at the top, fixed in the triple clamps, and the stanchion tubes are at the bottom, fixed to the axle.
 This USD arrangement has two advantages: (i) it decreases the unsprung weight of the motorcycle; and (ii) it increases torsional stiffness, which can improve handling.
 Two disadvantages of USD forks are: (i) they are more expensive than conventional telescopic forks; and (ii) they are liable to lose all their damping oil should an oil seal fail.
 USD forks are typically found on sportbikes, though the Honda Valkyrie featured USD forks.